-CySEC is one of the most popular regulatory agencies in the world when it comes to regulating all types of financial companies operating out of Cyprus.
-The Cyprus Securities And Exchange Commission was introduced way back in 2001, even before Cyprus joined the European Union in 2004.
-Ever since Cyprus became a part of the EU, the CySEC also became a subsidiary of the European MiFID regulatory organization, thereby enabling all CySEC members to carry out business across the European continent.
+CySEC is among the most popular regulatory agencies in the world when it comes to regulating all types of financial companies operating out of Cyprus.
+The Cyprus Securities And Exchange Commission was introduced way back in 2001 and is a subsidiary of the European MiFID regulatory organization, thereby enabling all CySEC members to carry out business across the European continent.

-Cyprus is a highly popular attraction for Forex brokers who wish to set up base in a relatively easy and convenient location.
-Cyprus offers a lot of advantages when it comes to setting up a corporate headquarter, which is one of the main reasons why Cyprus sees the maximum number of Forex brokers offering financial services for traders across the world.
-CySEC Forex brokers are completely accountable to the CySEC under the MiFID directive, and are liable to legal action, including hefty fines and suspension of licenses, for non-compliance of the stipulated laws and guidelines.
+Cyprus is a highly popular attraction for Forex brokers as it offers a lot of advantages when it comes to setting up a corporate headquarters.
+CySEC brokers are completely accountable to the CySEC under the MiFID directive.

-Since 2012, CySEC has been continuously updating their regulatory framework to incorporate several new initiatives that are designed to safeguard consumers against financial crimes and abuse.
-CySEC now works extensively with the European MiFID to create guidelines that concentrate on ensuring that all compliant members are honest in their dealings with the general public to ensure the integrity of the markets.
+Since 2012, CySEC has continuously updated its regulatory framework to incorporate several new initiatives that are designed to safeguard consumers against financial crimes and abuse.
+CySEC now works extensively with the European MiFID to create guidelines that concentrate on ensuring that all compliant members are honest in their dealings with the general public, which helps ensure the integrity of the markets.